-AWC protects at least 30% of the entire Numbat population, and the only Numbat populations which are not in decline.
+AWC protects around 40 per cent of the entire Numbat population, and the only Numbat populations which are not in decline.

 Numbats were reintroduced to Mt Gibson Wildlife Sanctuary in 2016, where the population is expected to grow to 240 individuals.